debiki/ed-jekyll-comments-demo-content/_posts/2018-01-02-installation-instructions.markdown

 -->

 <br>
-<a href="/jekyll/update/2018/01/01/like-about-jekyll.html">Here's a demo Jekyll discussion.</a>

-<a href="https://www.kajmagnus.blog/new-embedded-comments">Longer demo discussion (the one in the video).</a>
+<a href="https://www.kajmagnus.blog/new-embedded-comments">Example discussion (the one in the video).</a>
 <br>
 <br>

 ### Quick test if this is for you

-Maybe you don't want to get a server and install, or sign up for our hosted service, just to find out if Talkyard works for your blog / website?
-Here're 3 quick steps for you to try out Talkyard:
+Three steps for trying out Talkyard, without signing up or getting your own server:

 1. Add this to your `_config.yml` file: